sakrobinson/BTminer_tracker/README.md

 # BTminer_tracker

-**BTminer_tracker**: A program built to track and visualize emission and stake for all your miners on a given coldkey.
+**BTminer_tracker**: A program built to track and visualize variables for all your miners on a given coldkey.

 ## Description

-BTminer_tracker is designed to monitor and visualize emission and stake for registered hotkeys for a given coldkey.
+BTminer_tracker is designed to monitor and visualize stake, trust, consensus, incentive, and emission for registered hotkeys for a given coldkey.
 It provides functionality for logging real-time data, configuring miner identifiers (hotkeys), and plotting these data.

 ## Requirements